Crock Pot Pork Chops

 - 1 small yellow onion — thinly sliced

 - 2 tablespoons cornstarch — mixed with 2 tablespoons water to make a slurry

-- For serving: chopped green onion — optional
+- Chopped green onion — optional for serving

 In a small bowl, stir together the garlic powder, onion powder, salt, and pepper.
 Sprinkle on both sides of the pork chops.

 Lightly coat a 5-quart or larger slow cooker with nonstick spray.
 Spread a thin layer of BBQ sauce over the bottom, then scatter the onions over the sauce.
 Add the pork chops, overlapping somewhat as needed.
 Spoon the remaining sauce over and in between the chops so that each has a nice amount of sauce on top.
 Cover and cook on LOW (this recipe does not work well on high) for 1 1/2 to 2 1/2 hours for boneless chops.
 (If using bone-in chops, your time could be up to 5 or 6 hours on LOW.)
 Pork chops can dry out easily, so be sure to check them early, especially if it is your first time making pork chops in the slow cooker.
 Remove the pork to a plate and cover with foil to keep warm while you thicken the sauce.

 To thicken the sauce in the slow cooker: Add the slurry to the slow cooker with the remaining sauce.
 Whisk to combine, cover the slow cooker, and set to high.
 Let cook, stirring occasionally, until the sauce thickens, about 45 minutes to 1 hour depending upon your slow cooker.